 Logistics and distribution careers often do not require a degree, but there are better paying positions for those who get a logistics or distribution degree from a university.
 Below are descriptions and overviews of three possible career choices for logistics and distribution graduates.

-Storage and Distribution Managers
+Transportation, Storage and Distribution Managers